kailash-manasarovar/statement/docs/timeline/2023/may.md

     ![are you okay](../../content/images/are-u-okay.png)

+    - Susan Hamill is a member of Posey Parker's Let Women Speak movement and someone I find rather threatening.

 - As we are setting up the concert, Ana Requena comes in again with her instrument, this time dressed up like she's going out; same old contrived weirdness.
+- There is a door into the next room where Ana goes with her instrument.
+I believe trumpet teacher number two is waiting behind this door to make a swap.
-- The trumpet teacher flirts with me outrageously in public.
+- The original trumpet teacher flirts with me outrageously in public.
 I flirt back.
 It's quite amusing.
 - I remember I have cause to say, after he asks me about my surname, and just after Ana has been in, that "Katharine is sufficient," and he giggles.
 He primes this, of course.
 - At one stage, our eyes lock, and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming to both of us.
 - I will be reminded of the look I give him when I see [plate lady online in July](../../content/images/plate-lady/plate-lady-love.png).